 - About Us -

-With three locations in Sherman Oaks, Santa Monica and West Hollywood, Green Dog Dental & Wellness is the leading veterinary dental healthcare provider in Los Angeles.
+With three locations in Sherman Oaks, Venice and West Hollywood, Green Dog Dental & Wellness is the leading veterinary dental healthcare provider in Los Angeles.
 Established in 2013, Green Dog Dental & Wellness was born to provide a safe and affordable alternative to traditional veterinary medicine.
 By promoting an active approach in disease prevention from an early age, Green Dog is allowing patients to live longer, happier, and healthier lives.
 How do we do this?
 By focusing on keeping all body systems healthy, structured around consistent, preventative oral health and hygiene.
 Before Green Dog, there was only one costly veterinary option to combat dental disease.
 To address this, Green Dog keeps a simple promise - to take a human approach to pet dental health and wellness.

 - SERVICES -

 In order to give you an accurate estimate you must bring your pet in for veterinary dental exam.
 The exam includes detailed dental charting, and sometimes pictures and videos.
 After the exam is complete you’ll receive a private one-on-one consult with our veterinarian.
 They’ll be able to give you a full assessment of what your pet needs and what type of procedure they recommend.

 Types of procedures that are commonly recommended are: dental extractions, endodontics (root canal therapy), periodontal surgery (gum surgery), composite repairs and other tooth saving procedures.